- What is Avocado?

 The Fact- Studies observed that the avocados intake with vegetables increases the antioxidants amount.

-Protect your Eyes
+How Avocado Helps to Protect your Eyes

 Avocados are rich in antioxidants.
 The nutrients Lutein and Zeaxanthin are extremely important for eye protection.
 Studies also show that some of these nutrients are associated with reduced risk of cataracts and macular degeneration that are widely common in elder.